yoonghan/yoonghan.github.io/README.md

 #Update the file twa-mainfest.json, make sure signingKey, alias "android" is changed to "walcron".
 #Passkey is google's key
 bubblewrap build
+#If screen is not fullscreen, check .well-known/assetlinks.json is correct.
+It is either the SHA-256 is wrong, or JSON is wrong.
+The previous debug problem was there is an extra comma in the JSON that cause a problem.
 ```

 ## Development for Zeit